rodkranz/ff/README.md

 ### Parameter -r

-With parameter `-r` you will find by regular expression
+With parameter `-r` as regex will defined that your `-t` is a regular expression

 	$ ff -r -t "(rlopes)|(consectetur)"